 Emeritus Professor of Medicine and Metabolism, University of Newcastle

-Abbott is a global healthcare leader that helps people live more fully at all stages of life.
+Abbott is a global healthcare leader that helps people live life to the full.
 Our portfolio of life-changing technologies spans the spectrum of healthcare, with leading businesses and products in diagnostics, medical devices, nutritionals and branded generic medicines.
-Our 114,000 colleagues serve people in more than 160 countries.
+Our 115,000 colleagues serve people in more than 160 countries.

 Lilly is a medicine company turning science into therapies to make life better for people around the world.
 We've been pioneering life-changing discoveries for nearly 150 years, and today our medicines help more than tens of millions of people across the globe.
 Harnessing the power of biotechnology, chemistry and genetic medicine, our scientists are advancing new discoveries to address some of the world's most significant health challenges.